Atix95/Advent-of-Code-2021/README.md

 # Advent_of_code
-Advent of code exercises from 2021
+Advent of code exercises from 2021 by Atix95.

-# First advent of code exercise by Atix95.
-# The code is written to get the job done,
-# which is why it might not be optimally written.
+The code is written to get the job done, which is why it might not be optimally written.